-The Audit and Risk Committee analysed the Investment portfolio of the Company in terms of investment mix, fair value hierarchy and valuation.
-As explained in Note 5 the majority of the investment portfolio is at Level 2 of the fair value hierarchy which requires market corroborated inputs for the calculation of fair value.
+SIGNIFICANT ISSUE HOW THE ISSUE WAS ADDRESSED The valuation of the Company's investments The Audit and Risk Committee analysed the investment portfolio of the Company in terms of investment mix, fair value hierarchy and valuation.
+As explained in Note 2 the majority of the investment portfolio is at Level 2 of the fair value hierarchy which requires market corroborated inputs for the calculation of fair value.
 The Audit and Risk Committee discussed in depth with the Investment Manager the appropriateness and robustness of the multi-sourced pricing information used.
 The members of the Audit and Risk Committee had meetings with PwC, where the audit findings were reported.
 PwC did not notify the Audit and Risk Committee of any reportable differences between the valuations used by the Company or custodian confirmation of holdings and the work performed during the testing process.
 Based on the above review and analysis the Audit and Risk Committee confirmed that they were satisfied with the valuation of the investments.